h-mortazavifar/LeagueProject/README.md

 • Beautiful background slideshow

 #### It is still a work in progress and has some drawbacks:

-• MatchMatch making is not working yet although UI is provided
+• Report generation not working yet

-• Populating data for treeView from user input is not working although if you change it to static through the code it will work
+• Match making is not working yet although UI is provided

 ### A screenshot of it
 ![annotation2018-12-13172239](https://user-images.githubusercontent.com/14359326/49944242-3ee34f00-feff-11e8-8828-897d15f47736.png)